The 2016-2017 Executive Council

 Program Development Committee

-The Program Development Committee is responsible for promoting engagement among the Fellows Alumni with each other, other LCLD program participants, and LCLD Members by developing substantive programming and organizing networking events.
-The committee is responsible for organizing (1) roundtable discussions involving LCLD Members, other business and community leaders, and Fellows Alumni in cities throughout the United States, (2) networking events, (3) graduation events, and (4) get-togethers in connection with Leadership Lunches and Learning Experiences, and (5) other events or programs that focus on career development, leadership training, or relationship incubation.
+The Program Development Committee is responsible for promoting engagement among the Fellows Alumni with each other, LCLD Members, and other LCLD program participants (including Fellows, Pathfinders, and 1L Scholars) by developing substantive programming and organizing networking events.
+The committee is responsible for organizing (1) roundtable discussions involving LCLD Members, other business and community leaders, and Fellows Alumni in cities throughout the United States, (2) networking events, (3) Fellows graduation events, (4) get-togethers in connection with Leadership Lunches and Learning Experiences, and (5) other events or programs that focus on career development, leadership training, or relationship incubation.

 - Relationship incubation by increasing Fellows Alumni interaction with other LCLD program participants and among each other by developing and implementing networking events.